 At Cambridge, I realized I must finally address my recurring question: Is there more than this?
 Fingerprints of God, which was published by Riverhead/Penguin Books in 2009, was my attempt to answer that question by delving into the emerging science of spirituality.

 A few years later, that question presented itself in a slightly different form.
 At the age of 51, with my mother lying unconscious in the ICU after a stroke, I looked at my life and once again wondered: Is there more than this?
 I was thinking in terms of human years, not eternity.
 I had my family and my friends, my career and my health, and yet I felt that I was tottering on the edge of a midlife crisis.
 Life Reimagined is my attempt to learn the secrets of a thriving midlife.
 Also published by Riverhead/Penguin, the fruit of my faux midlife crisis will be on the bookshelves or Amazon’s stockroom on March 15, 2016.

 I graduated from Williams College in 1981 with a degree in economics, and received a masters in legal studies from Yale Law School in 1994.
-I live in Washington, D.C., with my husband, Devin Hagerty, a college professor and international security expert, and my yellow Labrador retriever, Sandra Day.
-These two, along with my adult stepdaughter, Vivian Hagerty, provide the sunshine in my daily life.
+I live in Washington, D.C., with my husband, Devin Hagerty, a college professor and international security expert.
+Our irreplaceable yellow Labrador retriever, Sandra Day, passed on in February 2018, leaving a gaping hole in our lives, but making heaven a little more appealing.
+Devin and Sandra, along with my adult stepdaughter, Vivian Hagerty, have provided the sunshine in my daily life.